 Member institutions become “stewards of place” aimed at revitalizing democracy in the communities in which they are based and from which their students come.
 TDC nationally supports the fact that community colleges are committed to and responsible for their communities, and assist in providing opportunities to achieve their missions rooted in democracy.

-TDC benefits, resources, programs, networking opportunities, and partnerships outlined below are distinctive and designed to be competitive for your membership dollars.
+TDC benefits, resources, programs, networking opportunities, and partnerships outlined below are distinctive and designed to advance democracy in community colleges and to be competitive for your membership dollars.
+These benefits include:

 Universal Campus Benefits